Tianyou96/SiteKIT/README.md

 # SiteKIT

+**SiteKIT: a python toolkit for discovering the association between divergent sites and biological traits**

 SiteKIT can rapidly and accurately identify key sites that may be linked to specific traits.
 Site-trait association analysis aim to identify associations of biological traits with sites mutations.
 These mutations may affect gene function, thereby altering the phenotypic characteristics of organisms or causing diseases.
 SiteKIT provides an opportunity to gain insights into the complex relationship between site mutations and biological traits.

 # Installation